Nandan1567/Library-Management-System/README.md

 Further explanations and assumptions:

-1.member can be borrowed the books
+1.member can be borrowed the books.
-2.increment and decrement the stock
+2.increment and decrement the stock.

 ### Prerequisites